jonroig/armyofjon/README.md

-armyofjon
+Recruit an Army of People Who Look Like You!
 =========

+Example site: armyofjon.com
+... doesn't work yet.
+But it will!

-An Example of JS GetUserMedia paired with Facial Recognition
+An Example of Javascript / html5 GetUserMedia paired with Facial Recognition